The battle between Waterfalling and Header bidding in today’s programmatic advertising landscape

 The advent of technology has changed the way brands and agencies buy digital advertising placements on publications around the world.
 It is a human attention business where publishers strive to create valuable and newsworthy content on their digital assets, with the aim of attracting as many readers or eyeballs as possible.
 On the other hand, advertisers like brands and agencies bid to have their advertising banners and videos appear alongside the articles, videos or content of a variety of publishers.

-Publishers are concerned with maximising yield (i.e. making as much revenue from the ads on… Click To Tweet.
+Publishers are concerned with maximising yield (i.e. making as much revenue from the ads on their sites) while advertisers (brands or agencies) are more interested in attaining the best return on their spend Click To Tweet.
 In a nutshell, publishers are more interested in making the best revenue per thousand impressions (RPM) whilst advertisers are seeking the most efficient cost per thousand impressions (CPM), which also helps in the achievement of the marketing goals such as brand awareness, clicks to website, leads, online purchase or offline store visits.
 Waterfalling and Header bidding are two ways publishers auction their ad inventory to advertisers.
 We’ll look at both concepts in detail in the subsequent sections of this blog and see how they compare.

 Publishers are always concerned with yield optimisation or, in layman terms, making the highest buck from advertisers.
 Have you ever watched popular property auction shows like Homes Under The Hammer?
 In Homes Under The Hammer, residential, commercial or plots of lands are auctioned to buyers who bid until the highest offer secures the property.
 The auction can carry on for a while depending on the number of interested buyers and bids and counter bids received.
 This could be likened to a Waterfalling auction process in programmatic advertising.
 Although, with Waterfalling, the unsold ad inventories (or properties in an auction show) are moved to other buying networks.